Posted March 12, 2019

 But while not recommending a return to devil mythology (heaven forbid!), I do doubt whether those alternatives do justice to the reality.
 They come nowhere near conveying the magnitude of the horror, the sinister nature of the influence of evil, its power to blind and deceive, to invade and destroy.
-Modern theories about the origin of evil are just too tame, too anodyne.
+Modern theories about the origin and nature of evil are just too tame.
 Instead of awakening us shrieking as out of a horrid nightmare, they leave us untroubled in our slumbers – to our very great peril.

 No social scientist or psychologist can explain Auschwitz or Syria or Yemen or Isis or Boko Haram or genocide or the other extreme manifestations of evil that we see in our world.
 But it gets worse than that, for at least with those manifestations we are dealing with something immediately recognizable as evil.
 They are spectacular assaults on everything human, instinctively condemned by all people who have not themselves been dehumanized.